LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 In this step, you create two user agents, one for the bot and one for the human that will be receiving the inbound transfers (for human "escalation").
 Each user agent will have an assigned skill, which you'll also create.

-#### Pre-requisite steps

-If you don't have a LiveEngage account, please work with your Liveperson team to set one up before continuing with this tutorial.

 #### Create the skills

 1. [Log in](https://authentication.liveperson.net/login.html) to your LiveEngage account.